 For documentation and resources to help you use the data logger, including instructions for configuring and using this board with various Arduino boards, see the tutorial on Adafruit’s site.

 For Arduino-compatible boards with integrated microSD support, consider the microSD configurations of our A-Star 32U4 Primes.

 - SD card interface works with FAT16- or FAT32-formatted cards.
 3.3 V level shifter circuitry prevents damage to your SD card.

 - Real time clock (RTC) keeps track of the time even when the Arduino is unplugged.
-The included coin cell battery serves as a backup power source for the RTC and should last for years.
+A coin cell battery (not included) serves as a backup power source for the RTC and should last for years.